aio-libs/aiozmq/docs/core.rst

       :return: option value

       :raise OSError:
-         if call to ZeroMQ is not successful.
+         if call to ZeroMQ was unsuccessful.

    .. method:: setsockopt(option, value)